 We can make beautiful things.
-We can make beautiful handouts and beautiful bulletins but we can also create beautiful sermons that make the mind and soul crave more like a steak that makes our mouths water.
-How do we do that?
+We can make beautiful handouts and beautiful bulletins but we can also create beautiful sermons that make the mind and soul of teens crave it like a steak that makes your mouth water.
+How do you do that?

 Leave some mystery to your messages

 Challenge adults or teens to dig deeper.
 You can’t answer every question in a 20 minute message but you can whet the appetite to dig deeper into the scriptures.
 Messages should be the appetizer to the main course which is time spend with God and his word.

 Be passionate about what you’re talking about.
 I love the anecdote by Donald Miller in the beginning of Blue like Jazz.
 Miller was not a big fan of jazz until he saw a passionate saxophonist playing jazz on the street.
 He waned to love jazz like that man loved jazz.

 A passionate message is like a commercial for studying your bible.
 You’re saying, “Look what I got out of reading God’s word, you can too!”